Vintage Electric – Australia

 1951 Fender Telecaster

-In September 1951, Fender renamed the Broadcaster to Telecaster.
-This particular Fender Telecaster is part of that history, one of only approximately 200 pieces made.
+This particular Fender Telecaster is part of that history, one of only approximately 200 pieces made in 1951.

 1954 Fender Stratocaster